charlierf/hands-on-ml-face-recognition/README.md

 ![Training Curves (LFW Corrected - LR=0.001)](assets/lfw_success_curves.png)
 ## The Code

-The Jupyter Notebook (`face_classifier_olivetti.ipynb`) contains the complete implementation, from loading the LFW and Olivetti data, preprocessing, building the CNN with Keras' Sequential API, to training and evaluation.
+The Jupyter Notebook (`face_classifier_keras.ipynb`) contains the complete implementation, from loading the LFW and Olivetti data, preprocessing, building the CNN with Keras' Sequential API, to training and evaluation.

 ## Datasets Used